Mauricio Gómez Amín

-Mauricio Gómez Amín (born September 26, 1981) is a Colombian lawyer, politician and a member of the Liberal Party.
+Mauricio Gómez Amín (born 31 March 1982) is a Colombian lawyer and politician.
+Since 2026 he has been the president of the far-right Defenders of the Homeland, the political party of President Abelardo de la Espriella.

 He has served as councilman of Barranquilla between 2004 and 2007, twice councilman of Barranquilla between 2008 and 2013, Representative to the House for the Department of Atlántico 2014 – 2018, and is currently Senator of the Republic of Colombia and spokesman of the bench in the Senate.

 Biography

 Mauricio Gómez Amin studied high school at Marymount School in the city of Barranquilla and his university career at the Universidad del Norte, obtaining a law degree and a specialist in public law.

 Political career

 Along with his university studies, Gómez Amin began his public career at the age of 24 as a councilman in the city of Barranquilla.
 Later, he was councilman of Barranquilla on two occasions, and in this position he supported the construction of steps and roads for the health system of the city and the mega-schools in the five localities.